Program Advisors: Salveson, R., (Program Director), Ghorbani, Gutensohn, Jonas (Dean), Tufte, Werner

 - An undergraduate GPA of 2.5 overall, or 2.75 during the last two undergraduate years, or 3.00 in the undergraduate major

-- Current teacher education licensure (unless the individual is seeking licensure or enrolling in the M.Ed.: Curriculum, Instruction and Assessment track for reasons other than teacher licensure)
+- Current teacher education licensure (unless the individual is seeking licensure or enrolling in the M.Ed.: Curriculum, Instruction and Assessment track for reasons other than teacher certification)

 - Two letters of recommendation